andycroll/andycroll.com/_posts/2018/2018-09-30-dont-loop-and-do-work-in-jobs.md

 ## Use…

-...an initial ‘enqueuing’ job to create many small, independent jobs that act on each object individually.
+…an initial ‘enqueuing’ job to create many small, independent jobs that act on each object individually.

 ```ruby
 class DoABunchOfTranslationsJob < ApplicationJob